jvasallo/s3_https_upload_portal/readme.md

 ## Requirements

 This application is a python flask application, designed to be deployed via elastic beanstalk in AWS.
 Although it is intended to be run in elastic beanstalk, you could run it as a standalone python app, too.

+**Update** April 2018 (alex-miro).
+The production code no longer assumes EBS due to multiple issues introduced by the latest EBS rollouts.
+At some point I will make it a AWS Lamda webapp.

 ## Configuration